The Mary B. Coffey Memorial Fund

 David Coffey writes:

-One person hugely responsible for enabling our service has been Mom-Mary Coffey.
-In spite of cardiac problems (brushed off with: “it’s nothing a resurrected body won’t cure”), she co-taught two Bible classes per week until Feb.
-10th. of 2020.
+One person hugely responsible for enabling our service has been Mom--Mary Coffey.
+In spite of cardiac problems (brushed off with: “it’s nothing a resurrected body won’t cure”), she co-taught two Bible classes per week until February 10th, 2020.

 An excellent student in school, Mary wanted to go to law school in an era when some Southern families would rather their girls go to a good ‘finishing school’.
 Fearing that she would be ‘virtually finished’, Mary married Otis Coffey, a promising young educator and coach.
 She chose well as during his lifetime Otis was American football coach of the year in 1953 before going to then Pakistan (Dhaka) where he established 15 commercial colleges and coached four Pakistan Olympic teams in track and field events.
 His international work allowed Mary to travel the world eighteen times and study many cultures.